craftgate/recruitment/README.md

 # How Craftgate Recruits

 We always seek new ways to build more humanized, ethical and fair recruitment process.
 We've evolved our recruting strategy by gradually improving it throughout the years.
-We believe recruitment requires hard work both for us and candidate and we have to make it a win-win for both sides.
+We believe recruitment requires hard work both for us and candidate and **we make it a win-win** for both sides.
 If you start your recruitment journey at Craftgate, we guarantee you will learn and improve yourself at every step.